igorski/molecular-music-generator/README.md

 How to setup the environment properties
 ---------------------------------------

-The JSON (JavaScript Object Notation) looks like the following, note that "tempo", "lengths", "patternLength" and "amountOfPatterns" are required and cannot be undefined.
-Note there is a sample input.json file in the /dist-folder.

-    {
-        "tempo"             : 165.0,
-        "lengths"           : [ 4, 3 ],
-        "patternLength"     : 4,
-        "amountOfPatterns"  : 8,
-        "timeSignature"     : [ 4, 4 ],
-        "minOctave"         : 2,
-        "maxOctave"         : 7,
-        "scale"             : [ "C", "D", "E", "F", "G", "A", "B" ], "trackPerPattern"   : false,
-        "outputFile"        : "output.mid"
-    }

-If you are unfamiliar with the JSON format, you can stick to changing the numerical values with any other numerical value you like, but be sure that "patternLength", "amountOfPatterns", "timeSignature", "startOctave" and "endOctave" only hold rounded values.

 "lengths" is a list of two notes that describes the alternate note length/duration to use in the composition.
 "patternLength" describes the length of a single pattern (in measures).
 Once the generator has generated notes for the given amount of measures, a new pattern will be created, this process will repeat itself until "amountOfPatterns"